dtcristo/bevy_pixels/README.md

 ## TODO

-- Remove need for fork of Bevy - see [here](https://github.com/bevyengine/bevy/pull/1445).
 - Add more configuration around how rendering is performed.
 - Add support for multiple windows.
 - Improve minimal example.